amitfin/oref_alert/README.md

 ## Alert End Time Sensors

 The integration creates an additional set of sensors which monitor the time to the end of the alert for a specific area.
 The ID of the entity is similar to the corresponding binary sensor, with the suffix of `_end_time`.
 For example, `sensor.oref_alert_end_time`.
 When there is a new alert in the area, the `state` of the sensor is set according to the `Alert active duration` as configured by the user (default is 10 minutes).
+This is not according to the new guidelines where alerts don't have a fixed duration but exist until an `end` update is announced.
 The `state` of the sensor decrements as time passes, and it becomes `unknown` once the alert is `off`.
 The sensor has the following extra attributes:
 1. `Area`: the name of the area.
 2. `Alert active duration`: as configured by the user.
 3. `Alert`: the active alert (when there is such).